DanielChahine0/Webapp-Think_Board/README.md

 All 3× unsuccessful look-ups (`:id` not found) respond with `404 Not Found`.
 Unexpected errors bubble up as `500 Internal Server Error` with a JSON body: `{ "message": "Internal server error" }`.

+## `rateLimiter.js`
+Express middleware that throttles incoming requests with Upstash Ratelimit.
+- Consumes one token per hit (`"my-limit-key"` bucket).
+- If the bucket is empty ⇒ responds 429 Too Many Requests.
+- Otherwise passes control to the next handler.

 ## `Package JSON`
 1. Changed the type to module to be able to use proper imports `"type": "module"`